Causes, Effects and Incredible Solutions to Plastic Pollution You’ll Wish You’d Known

 2. Get Rid of Bottled Water

-People are meant to drink lots of water each day, and plastic water bottles have become a great way to stay hydrated throughout the day.
+People are meant to drink lots of water daily, and plastic water bottles have become a great way to stay hydrated throughout the day.

-However, most of these are only recommended for single-use, and that means that every time someone finishes a bottle, it goes into the trash.
-As these plastic bottles are typically made from polyethylene terephthalate (Pet), it takes over 400 years to decompose naturally.
+However, most of these are only recommended for single-use, meaning every time someone finishes a bottle, it goes into the trash.
+These plastic bottles are typically made from polyethylene terephthalate (Pet), so decomposing naturally takes over 400 years.

 Many companies now sell reusable water bottles as a substitute, reducing plastic waste and exposure to leaking bottles.
 The best thing you can do is carry a reusable metal bottle in your bag.